GovAlta/ui-components/.gitlab/contribution_guidelines/coding_standards.md

 ## Component Organization
+- When possible use nx console to generate the component when adding a new one.
 - Follow the pattern set by existing components.
 Each library should have a folder for each component which contains all unique elements required by the component.
 ```
 /src